What is Pfeiffer syndrome?

 The main symptoms may vary according to the type of the syndrome individuals are affected by.

 - Type 2: the symptoms with this type of the syndrome are considered more severe.
 Individuals have what is known as a cloverleaf skull which can also lead to an increase of fluid in the skull and a subsequent increase of pressure on the brain.
-This type of the syndrome also affects neurodevelopment and usually presents with intellectual disability and developmental delay.
-Health issues associated with this type of the syndrome can be serious if not treated properly and promptly during infancy.
+This type of syndrome also affects neurodevelopment and usually presents with intellectual disability and developmental delay.
+Health issues associated with this type of syndrome can be serious if not treated properly and promptly during infancy.

 - Type 3: this presents with similar symptoms as Type 2, but without the cloverleaf skull.
-Other features of this form of the syndrome include a shorter skull base, babies born with teeth, protrusion of the eyes and anomalies of internal abdominal organs.
+Other features of this form of the syndrome include a shorter skull base, babies born with teeth, protrusion of the eyes, and anomalies of internal abdominal organs.
 Intellectual disability is a defining feature of this form of the syndrome as well.

 Possible clinical traits/features: